rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

 **Having trouble with** `rsyslog <http://www.rsyslog.com>`_?
 This page provides some tips on where to look for help and what to do if you need to ask for assistance.
-This page is continously being expanded.
+This page is continuously being expanded.

-Useful troubleshooting ressources are:
+Useful troubleshooting resources are:

 -  The `rsyslog documentation <http://www.rsyslog.com/doc>`_ - note that
    the online version always covers the most recent development version.